The Lost (video game)

-The Lost is an unreleased third-person shooter survival horror game developed by Irrational Games.
+The Lost is a third-person shooter survival horror game developed by Irrational Games.
 Set to be released in 2002 for the PlayStation 2 and Xbox game consoles, The Lost went through a rocky development period until it was completed, and cancelled.
+In 2008 the rights and assets to the game were bought by FXLabs and the game saw a release on Windows in 2009 in India, Russia, Poland and the US under different names.

 Story

 The Lost is heavily inspired by Dante Alighieri's Divine Comedy, particularly Inferno.
 The setting is present day, and the main character is a waitress and medical student named Amanda Wright.
 Amanda is a single mother who has lost her only daughter, Beatrice, in a tragic car accident.
 Desperate and suicidal, Amanda makes a deal with the devil.
 Selling her soul, she is given the chance to plunge into the bowels of a concentration camp-esque hell in an attempt to rescue her daughter's soul.
 The only aids she has in the bowels of hell are Virgil, a strange reptilian creature who Amanda must free from an enchanted sword, and four hellish beings called the Entities.
 While in hell, Amanda meets several Entities.
 She is able to trade identities with these beings, and each Entity is playable, with their own special abilities.